What you need to know about New York's tuition-free scholarship

 You must be an undergraduate enrolled at a SUNY or CUNY school.
 There's also an income cap, which will be phased in over the first three years.

 If your family earns more than that, you don't get the scholarship.
-There is no sliding scale.
+There is no sliding scale and the threshold does not take into consideration how many children are in the family.

 Do graduates have to stay in New York?